 I’m going to assume that WordPress is the way you want to go, so with that part being decided it’s now time to pick out what plugins you need.

 This is an area where WordPress really shines – there is a wealth of free and premium resources available to you.

 There are a few things you will need right from the start.
 Here are a few plugins you need to start your new site.

 - Contact Form 7 – this gives you the ability to create and add forms to your new website.
 A great premium alternative is Gravity Forms.

 - Disqus – Comment spam is a huge problem for WordPress sites so using a service like Disqus will make managing comments much easier.
 Another popular alternative is LiveFyre.

-- Simple Login Lockdown – This plugin limits the number of attempts someone can make to combat brute force attacks
+- WordFence -This plugin provides a wealth of security resources and limits the number of attempts someone can make to combat brute force attacks

 - YARPP (Yet Another Related Post Plugin) – Presenting users with associated content is a great way to invite users to dig deeper in to your site

 - Post SMTP Mailer – Sending mail from your WordPress site can sometimes be unreliable, so using this tool will allow you to send your site messages via an SMTP connection and is a must have, in my opinion.